General Neurology

 The diagnostic workup in a patient with renal insufficiency who manifests with the features of encephalopathy is directed at (1) defining the cause of renal pathology and its severity, recognizing that mild renal insufficiency is not sufficient to cause alteration in mentation, and (2) the exclusion of other possible causes of encephalopathy.
 Laboratory tests include measurement of the serum blood urea nitrogen and creatinine and calculation of creatinine clearance.
 Other commonly found plasma abnormalities include hypocalcemia, hyperphosphatemia, anemia, hyperkalemia, and metabolic acidosis.
 Evaluation of kidney size (by renal ultrasound, CT, or MRI) will support the diagnosis of established renal failure if the kidney size is small.
 A renal biopsy is often necessary to establish a definitive pathology and to identify reversible etiologies.

-MRI in patients with reversible posterior leukoencephalopathy syndrome exhibits white matter signal abnormalities in parieto-occipital regions.
-Reversible posterior leukoencephalopathy syndrome may affect the brainstem predominantly, and these cases are designated as hypertensive brainstem encephalopathy (23).
+MRI in patients with posterior reversible encephalopathy syndrome exhibits white matter signal abnormalities typically in the parieto-occipital regions.
+Posterior reversible encephalopathy syndrome may affect the brainstem predominantly, and these cases are designated as hypertensive brainstem encephalopathy (26).

-White matter hyperintensities have been associated with increased risk of stroke, cognitive decline, and dementia.
-Chronic kidney disease is a risk factor for vascular disease and has been associated with inflammation and endothelial dysfunction, which have been implicated in the pathogenesis of white matter hyperintensities (32).
+White matter hyperintensities have been associated with an increased risk of stroke, cognitive decline, and dementia.
+Chronic kidney disease is a risk factor for vascular disease and has been associated with inflammation and endothelial dysfunction, which have been implicated in the pathogenesis of white matter hyperintensities (36).
 One third of middle-aged patients with chronic kidney disease have been shown to have silent cerebral white matter lesions.
-White matter lesions, possibly, reflect ischemic brain damage caused by generalized vascular damage (52).
-In another study, cerebral magnetic resonance imaging of peritoneal dialysis patients without evidence of cerebrovascular disease revealed a high prevalence of leukoaraiosis of the brain.
-Old age, poorly controlled hypertension, and the peritoneal dialysis procedure itself or end-stage renal disease were thought to be associated with the occurrence of leukoaraiosis (35).
+White matter lesions possibly reflect ischemic brain damage caused by generalized vascular damage (56).
+In another study, cerebral MRI of peritoneal dialysis patients without evidence of cerebrovascular disease revealed a high prevalence of leukoaraiosis of the brain.
+Old age, poorly controlled hypertension, and the peritoneal dialysis procedure itself or end-stage renal disease were thought to be associated with the occurrence of leukoaraiosis (39).
 In a multivariate analysis, creatinine clearance 15 to 60 milliliter/min was associated with increased log-white matter hyperintensity volume.
-Serum creatinine, per 1 mg/dL increase, was also positively associated with log-white matter hyperintensity volume (32).
+Serum creatinine, per 1 mg/dL increase, was also positively associated with log-white matter hyperintensity volume (36).

-The Lentiform Fork sign is a unique radiographic abnormality that is seen in patients with uremic encephalopathy (55).
+The lentiform fork sign is a unique radiographic abnormality that is seen in patients with uremic encephalopathy (59).
 MRI brain shows T2/FLAIR hyperintensities in the basal ganglia, with a brightly hyperintense rim delineating the medial and lateral borders of the putamina, giving it the appearance of a fork.
-It has been proposed that metabolic acidosis may be the key factor in the pathogenesis of this sign (43).
+It has been proposed that metabolic acidosis may be the key factor in the pathogenesis of this sign (47).
 The lentiform fork sign is a reliable sign for the early diagnosis of uremic encephalopathy.
-In some patients, follow-up MRI after hemodialysis shows complete resolution of basal ganglion lesions (36; 71).
+In some patients, follow-up MRI after hemodialysis shows complete resolution of basal ganglion lesions (40; 76).

 Definitive management of uremic encephalopathy is affected by dialysis, renal transplantation, or successful resolution of the renal injury.
 Acute hemodialysis will relieve the symptoms of uremic encephalopathy within a matter of hours.

-In the circumstance where seizures occur in uremic encephalopathy, phenytoin is the most commonly used antiepileptic agent.
+In the circumstance where seizures occur in uremic encephalopathy, phenytoin is the most commonly used antiseizure medication.
 Phenytoin is highly protein-bound, but in uremia, decreased plasma protein binding increases the fraction of unbound (free), active drug (approximately 25% compared with approximately 8%).
 The free phenytoin level (about one tenth of the usual total phenytoin level; therapeutic range 1 to 2 µg/mL) is best to monitor dosage, usually given three times a day because of the reduced half-life.
 Phenytoin is not removed by dialysis, and toxicity in uremic encephalopathy is, thus, difficult to control.
-Phenobarbital is also frequently used to control seizure activity.
+Phenobarbital is also used to control seizure activity, particularly in resource-limited settings.
 Valproic acid and clonazepam can be useful for myoclonus.

 Pharmacologic treatment of restless legs syndrome includes dopaminergic agents, opioids, benzodiazepines, and anticonvulsants.
 The symptoms of uremic polyneuropathy stabilize with long-term hemodialysis, but they improve only in relatively few patients.
-Ferdousi and colleagues observed that there was no change in uremic neuropathy-related parameters up to 24 months after successful renal transplantation (15).
-For patients with autonomic neuropathy, specific treatments, including sildenafil for impotence and midodrine for intradialytic hypotension, are effective and well tolerated.
-Exercise training programs and carnitine supplementation might be beneficial for neuromuscular complications (42).
+Ferdousi and colleagues observed no change in uremic neuropathy-related parameters up to 24 months after successful renal transplantation (18).
+For patients with autonomic neuropathy, specific treatments, including sildenafil for impotence and midodrine for intradialytic hypotension, are effective and well-tolerated.
+Exercise training programs and carnitine supplementation might be beneficial for neuromuscular complications (46).

 End-stage renal disease is not a contraindication to general anesthesia.